Jayavarman VII: Angkor Thom and Bayon

-Popular Icon
+Popular icon

-Jayavarman VII's bust has been a favorite of khmer households and a masterpiece of the National Museum for many years.
+Jayavarman VII's bust has been a favorite of Khmer households and a masterpiece of the National Museum for many years.
 The recent discovery of portions of the rest of his statue confirmed speculations about his spiritual aura as a sovereign.

 Chronology

 King Suryavarman (Sun Shield) II, builder of the great Angkor Wat, died in 1150.
 He was succeeded by Dharanindravarman II, who ruled until 1160.
-Due to the absence of Jayavarman VII, Yashovarman II succeeded the throne, who was himself overthrown by Tribhuvanadityavarman (Protegee of the Sun of three worlds), assumed to be an usurper.
+Due to the absence of Jayavarman VII, Yashovarman II succeeded the throne, who was himself overthrown by Tribhuvanadityavarman (Protegee of the Sun of three worlds), assumed to be a usurper.
 In 1177, the Chams, led by Jaya Indravarman IV, invaded and Angkor was sacked.
 Nonetheless, this date, not to mention the event itself, has been questioned by Michael Vickery, who doubts the reliability of the Chinese sources for this period.
 In 1181 Jayavarman VII became king after leading the Khmer forces against the Chams.
 Jayavarman VII then exacted vengeance against Champa in 1190, for the earlier raid in 1177.

 Jayavarman died around 1218.
 He was succeeded by Indravarman II, who died by 1243.
 Indravarman was succeeded further by Jayavarman VIII, a Shivaite.
 He embarked on the destruction or defacement of Jayavarman VII's Buddhist works.
 The niches all along the top of the wall around the city contained images of the Buddha, and most of these were removed.
 This included the great statue of Buddha at Bayon, and the Buddha images in Angkor Thom, which were converted into linga.

 Legacy

-The history of the Khmer empire cannot be read in the manner of European patterns of kingship, inheritance or nationhood.
+The history of the Khmer empire cannot be read in the manner of European patterns of kingship, inheritance, or nationhood.
 The sons of a Khmer king did not necessarily inherit their father's thrones; Jayavarman VII himself had many sons, such as Suryakumara and Virakumara (the suffix kumara usually is translated as "prince", one of the king's sons), and Srindrakumaraputra, the crown prince who died before his father, but only Indravarman II inherited the throne.

 Jayavarman VII built 121 "houses with fire" rest houses built every fifteen kilometers along raised highways for travellers, and 102 hospitals.
 His was the "Buddhism of the Greater Vehicle".
 However, Brahmans continued to play a "role at court", with Hrishikesa being made chief priest, with the title Jayamahapradhana.

 He married Princess Jayarajadevi and then, after her death, married her sister Indradevi.
 The two women are commonly thought to have been a great inspiration to him, particularly in his strong devotion to Buddhism.

 Though he had many sons, we know the names of only four, Suryakumara (mentioned in Ta Prohm), Virakumara (mentioned in Preah Khan), Srindrakumara (mentioned in Banteay Chhmar), and Tamalinda (later became a bhikku).
-He also be the father of Sikhara Mahadevi chief consorts of Pho Khun Pha Mueang that appear in Stele of Wat Sri choom Script of Sukhothai Historical Park.
+He also fathered Sukhara Mahadevi, chief consorts of Pho Khun Pha Mueang, that appeared in Stele of Wat Sri choom Script of Sukhothai Historical Park.